 You can check the registration details and status of your employees using one of the following services:

 This is a free service where you can check the registration details of a practitioner, one at a time.
-If you want to check the registration details of a few employees only, it may be quicker to check individually using the Registers of Practitioners.
+If you want to check the registration details of a few employees only, it may be quicker to check individually using the Register of Practitioners.

 PIE offers the benefits of a health practitioner data source with a SSL-secure SOAP web interface to provide a simple interfacing capability in single record, batch, or alert modes.
 More information is available on the PIE solution overview and services offered page.